Erin Bayne

 Research

-My research centers on understanding the cumulative ecological impacts of human activities on biodiversity.
-We use a combination of behavioral, population, and community ecology in combination with cutting edge techniques in wildlife monitoring, survey design, geographic information systems, and habitat modelling.
-Our goal is to provide recommendations on how biodiversity reacts to various types of human and natural disturbance with the goal of achieving better conservation outcomes.
-This includes understanding interactions between native and invasive species, interactions between climate change and land-use, and economic – ecological trade-off assessment.
+My research centers on understanding the cumulative ecological impacts of human and natural activities on biodiversity.
+We use a combination of behavioral, population, and community ecology in combination with new technologies, advanced survey design, geographic information systems, and habitat modeling to inform conservation.
+This includes understanding interactions between native and invasive species, interactions between climate change and land-use, as well as economic – ecological trade-off assessments.
 While many in the lab work on birds, there is no particular taxonomic bias to our research.
-We work closely with government, industry, and conservation organizations to facilitate better conservation decision making.
+We work closely with government, industry, and conservation organizations across Canada.

 Courses